lorensen/VTKExamples/src/VTKBook/Chapter6.md

 <figure id="Figure6-33">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/Testing/Baseline/Cxx/VisualizationAlgorithms/TestCutWithScalars.png?raw=true width="640" alt="Figure 6-33">
 </figure>
-<figcaption><b>Figure 6-33</b>.
+<figcaption style="color:blue"><b>Figure 6-33</b>.
 Cutting a surface model of the skin with a series of planes produces contour lines.
 Lines are wrapped with tubes for clarity. <a href="../../Cxx/VisualizationAlgorithms/CutWithScalars" title="CutWithScalars"> See CutWithScalars.cxx</a> and <a href="../../Python/VisualizationAlgorithms/CutWithScalars" title="CutWithScalars"> CutWithScalars.py</a>.</figcaption>
 </figure>

 ## 6.6 Putting It All Together